So, you’ve decided to install a tankless water heater. Lots of people are making the switch too.

 And why shouldn’t you?
 Aside from getting hot water on demand, you can also save on utility bills.
 They’re much more energy-efficient than traditional water heaters.
 They have a longer lifespan and are generally easier to maintain as well.
 This type of water heater gets undeniably more popular as more people are trying to improve and add value to their homes.
 You can learn how a tankless water heater works for details.

-If you’re already sold the best tankless gas water heater, your next step should be learning how to hook it up.
+If we delivered the best affordable tankless gas water heater to you, your next step should be learning how to hook it up.